TheRemoteCoder/Symfony-Doctrine-Playground/udemy-bikeshop/README.md

 Symfony is losely coupled

-- Doctrine and Twig are optional, but work great out of the box and are well designed togeher
+- Doctrine and Twig are optional, but work great out of the box and are well designed togeher (built by same team)

 ### Project